epmoyer/majortom/README.md

 ![](docs/img/majortom_banner.png)

-MajorTom provides simple shortcut navigation around your file system.
+MajorTom provides simple file system navigation shortcuts.

 MajorTom is here to get you where you need to go.